saltbot-org/saltbot/README.md

 # Updating

-To keep your version up to date simple:
+To keep your version up to date simply:
 * Re-clone the git periodically
 * Open Chrome Extension settings and click "reload" on Saltbot